Ceiling Leak From the Upstairs Apartment? Here’s What to Do

 When porous materials become wet, mold in the ceiling takes hold and quickly spreads.
 The fungus appears as dark patches and fills the area with a musty smell.

-What Damage Does a Ceiling Leak from Another Unit Cause?
+What Damage Does An Apartment Ceiling Leak Cause?

 buckling apartment ceiling in chicago